-The examples of failures described above26 indicate that there appears to be almost a blind spot, or inability to acknowledge and discuss potential intrinsic limitations of the animal model.
-Significantly, however, such limitations and the related issues were definitively seen at the very outset of the animal model's career.
+The examples of failure described above26 indicate that there appears to be almost a blind spot, or an inability to acknowledge and discuss potential intrinsic limitations, when it comes to the animal model.
+Significantly, however, these limitations, and the issues that arise from them, were definitively seen at the very outset of the animal model's career.
 This will be the focus of the following section.

-Conventionally, the origins of the animal model in the broader sense (as defined above) are localized in the second half of the 19th century (e.g. Canguilhem 1977; Bynum 1990).
+Conventionally, the origins of the animal model in the broader sense (as defined above) are localized in the second half of the nineteenth century (e.g. Canguilhem 1977; Bynum 1990).
 In this context the bacteriologist Robert Koch is usually regarded as the one who, in the years around 1880, established the use of animals in the laboratory as the most efficient way to obtain knowledge about human diseases (Gradmann 2005b, 78, 84).
 Yet Koch was by no means the first to employ experimentation in animals to clarify pathological processes in humans.
-Some medical researchers interested in human pathology, such as Francois Magendie, Ludwig Traube, and Rudolf Virchow, had used systematic experiments in animals already in the first half of the 19th century, however, with the primary aim to study the effects of specific interventions on healthy organisms, such as cutting the vagal nerve, or administering chemicals, followed by an evaluation of the ensuing effects in post mortem investigations of the animals (see e.g. Schmiedebach 1993).
-Others, such as Claude Bernard, used similar procedures with the aim to elucidate physiological processes, by drawing inferences from the resulting losses of function to the proper physiology of living organisms.
-However, all of them did not make any systematic attempt to recreate, or model human diseases in living animals to then study disease mechanisms and potential forms of therapeutic interventions.27
+Some medical researchers interested in human pathology, such as Francois Magendie, Ludwig Traube, and Rudolf Virchow, had used systematic experiments in animals already in the first half of the nineteenth century.
+Their primary aim in doing so, however, was to study the effects of specific interventions on healthy organisms, such as cutting the vagal nerve, or administering chemicals, followed by an evaluation of the ensuing effects in post mortem investigations of the animals (see, e.g., Schmiedebach 1993).
+Others, such as Claude Bernard, used similar procedures, with the aim of elucidating physiological processes by drawing inferences from the resulting losses of function to the proper physiology of living organisms.
+None of these scientists, however, made any systematic attempt to recreate or model human diseases in living animals, in order to then study disease mechanisms and potential forms of therapeutic intervention.27